The Black Arrow (film): Plot

 During the War of the Roses, Sir Richard Shelton returns home to Tunstall Castle in Yorkshire, and discovers that his father, Sir Harry Shelton, has been murdered.
 Richard's uncle and Harry's half-brother, Sir Daniel Brackley, claims that Sir John Sedley, a Lancastrian and Harry's former friend, murdered him over tribal grudges, and that Sedley was executed in response, and his lands were seized for Brackley's expanding kingdom on behalf of the House of York.
 Three of Brackley's trusted associates - Nick Appleyard, Bennet Hatch, and Sir Oliver Oates - all back up Brackley's story.

 The following morning, Richard is assigned to bring Sedley's daughter Joanna to Tunstall to be Brackley's ward.
 While travelling back to the castle, Appleyard is shot by an arrow with a message signed by "John Amend-All", marking Brackley and his associates for death, and claiming that Brackley is actually responsible for Sir Harry's death.
 Appleyard dies at the castle, and Joanna confesses to Richard that "John-Amend-All" is actually Sedley, who survived his execution.
 Richard and Joanna sneak into a secret passage, but are discovered by Hatch.
 Richard fights Hatch, and forces him to reveal another way out of the castle.
 As they sneak onto a watchtower, Brackley finds them and orders the guards to stop them.
 Joanna is captured, and Richard escapes by jumping into the moat, but is shot in the back by one of the guards.

 Richard wakes up in a forest where Sedley and his men are hiding.
-Sedley reveals Brackley murdered Richard's father and framed Sedley it, and that his execution was faked with the help of his friend Lawless.
+Sedley reveals Brackley murdered Richard's father and framed Sedley for it, and that his execution was faked with the help of his friend Lawless.
 Richard thinks that they can talk to the Duke of Gloucester to clear Sedley, but Brackley puts a bounty on Richard, and captures Sedley.
 The foresters fight back against Brackley's men, and Richard kills Hatch in a duel.

 In order to seize Sedley's land, Brackley arranges a wedding between him and Joanna, which the Duke of Gloucester attends as the guest of honor.
 Richard and Lawless sneak into Tunstall Castle disguised as monks; Lawless gets drunk with the guards, and he and Richard are both found and briefly detained in Sedley's cell, but they manage to fool the guard and escape.
 From a hidden staircase in the chapel, Lawless shoots and kills Oates, and the wedding is halted.
 Richard, Sedley, and Lawless arrive in Brackley's chambers, and Richard appeals to the Duke, asking for trial by combat, which he grants.
 During the joust, Brackley knocks Richard from his horse and breaks most of Richard's weapons, but Richard kills Brackley with his own lance.
 Sedley is pardoned and given a position in the House of York, and Richard kisses Joanna.